-This first volume collects material including the earliest stuff from the series' days in STARLORD, a weekly sister magazine to 2000 A.D. that folded fairly quickly and saw STRONTIUM DOG and RO-BUSTERS (I'll cover that one in a future post) transfer residence to 2000 A.D. where both went on to become classics (and in the case of RO-BUSTERS, feature art by a young Dave Gibbons and spawn what may be the best robot comics series of all time, THE A.B.C.
+This first volume collects material including the earliest stuff from the series' days in STARLORD, a weekly sister magazine to 2000 A.D. that folded fairly quickly and saw STRONTIUM DOG and RO-BUSTERS (I'll cover that one in a future post) transfer residence to 2000 A.D. where both went on to become classics (and in the case of RO-BUSTERS, featured art by a young Dave Gibbons and spawned what may be the best robot comics series of all time, THE A.B.C.
 WARRIORS).
 Initially a series of stand-alone stories, STRONTIUM DOG became popular enough to allow the creators to craft the first in what would become a long line of epic adventures, the fondly-remembered fifteen-chapter "Journey Into Hell," in which the heroes find themselves stuck on the aptly-named Hell-World in a dimension that mirrored the general conception of the realm of the eternally damned.
 That bit of business is followed by "The Schickelgruber Grab," a time-travel story featuring Johnny and Wulf heading to Nazi Germany in pursuit of Adolf Hitler so he can finally face justice in the future.
 It's all quite juvenile, as is fitting for a series in what was then a comic aimed squarely at young lads, and I know plenty of people in the UK who read "Journey Into Hell" when it came out and still hold it very high esteem, but out of all the classic material I find this collection to be the weakest of the lot.
 That's not to say it's bad or unentertaining by any means, but it just can't stand up in comparison to the stuff that immediately follows.

 STRONTIUM DOG: SEARCH/DESTROY AGENCY CASE FILES VOL. 2

 This is the point where the series undergoes a bit of a shift into a darker tone and does a bit of growing up.
-The creators had fully sussed out what they wanted to do with their characters and the future society they operate in, and they established the history and parameters of the 22nd century with the tour de force "Portrait of A Mutant," the nineteen-part origin of Johnny Alpha.
+The creators had fully sussed out what they wanted to do with their characters and the future society they operate in, so they established the history and parameters of the 22nd century with the tour de force "Portrait of A Mutant," the nineteen-part origin of Johnny Alpha.
 Opening during the aftermath of the Great War of 2150, a thermonuclear conflict that killed 70% of the British population and spawned huge numbers of often horribly deformed mutants, we witness the birth of John Kreelman, born after his mother was forced to walk through a radioactive wasteland during the last days of her pregnancy with him, absorbing massive doses of Strontium-90 and causing the child to bear a startling mutation to his otherwise basically normal appearance: the child is born with eyes that are stark white and as he grew he discovered that they allowed him to see through solid objects and control the minds of others.
 Unfortunately for him, little Johnny's father was Nelson Bunker Kreelman, a politician on the rise with a rabid anti-mutant agenda clearly intended to mirror that of Hitler and his 20th century campaign against the Jews of Europe.
 Despising his "impure" son on sight and determined not to let the fact that his own son was a mutant ruin his genocidal plans, Kreelman first hides the boy's eyes behind a pair of goggles, claiming he has a sensitive ocular condition, but that measure isn't a sure enough deterrent so Kreelman locks his abused son away in an isolated tower for several years.
 Escaping at around the age of sixteen or seventeen (with the aid of his "norm" older sister and a gun provided by his mother, her dying act), Johnny flees to the countryside and joins up with the guerrilla forces of the Mutant Army, a ragtag "terrorist" group who violently oppose Kreelman's fascist killers (dubbed "Kreelers").
 Realizing it wouldn't be a good idea to let it be known that he's their greatest enemy's son, John Kreelman changes his name to Johnny Alpha (after the Alpha rays emitted by his eyes) and embarks on an education of death.
 Taking to guerrilla training like a duck to water, the hard-as-nails man who would gain a galaxy-spanning fearsome rep is forged in the fires of a righteous war against the forces of racial prejudice, and it's one hell of a grim tale.
 This volume also includes such notable entries as "The Gronk Affair," in which Johnny and Wulf travel to the Gronk's homeworld and massacre the living shit of of a bunch of stone cold bastards who are killing the Gronk's people in order to make a fortune by selling their highly-prized fur and meat, the over-the-top assassination competition of "The Killing," and "Outlaw," but the absolute gem here is "Portrait of A Mutant."
 STRONTIUM DOG earned its classic status with that one and it's justly hailed as one of 2000 A.D.'s finest hours, so if you buy any book in this series this is the one to snag.
 Everything that made the series great kicks off here.

 STRONTIUM DOG: SEARCH/DESTROY AGENCY CASE FILES VOL. 3

-The "Spaghetti Western in space" continues with "The Big Bust of '49" (Johnny and Wulf aid in the cleaning-up of a town populated by hardened outlaws) and "The Slavers of Drule" (which introduces Johnny and Wulf's cozy little home on the remote Smiley's World where they spend a lot of time outdoors doing manly things like chopping wood, an element that led to erroneous assumptions that the pair were homosexual lovers), but the heavy-hitters here are the "Max Bubba" and "Rage" arcs, epics of savage violence, torture, murder and concrete proof that revenge is a dish best served cold.
+The "Spaghetti Western in space" continues with "The Big Bust of '49" (Johnny and Wulf aid in the cleaning-up of a town populated by hardened outlaws) and "The Slavers of Drule" (which introduces Johnny and Wulf's cozy little home on the remote Smiley's World where they spend a lot of time outdoors doing manly things like chopping wood, an element that led to erroneous reader assumptions that the pair were homosexual lovers), but the heavy-hitters here are the "Max Bubba" and "Rage" arcs, epics of savage violence, torture, murder and concrete proof that revenge is a dish best served cold.
 By this point STRONTIUM DOG had moved well past its kiddie-strip origins and often featured balls-out mayhem, but "Max Bubba" and "Rage" pair up to form the darkest material seen in the series before or since and it's quite a jarring ride.
 "Why," you may ask?
-Let's just say that Max Bubba proves to be a villain of the highest (lowest?), most sadistic order, and by the time "Rage" gets going you'll want to see him put down like the rabid dog that he is.
+Let's just say that Max Bubba proves to be a villain of the highest (lowest?), most sadistic order, and by the time "Rage" gets going you'll want to see him put down like the rabid animal that he is.